agn-logo.svg

 There is no single “typical” price because systems vary in size, efficiency and installation requirements.
 When budgeting, include:

-installation (removal, plumbing, flueing and any gas line changes), and
+• installation (removal, plumbing, flueing and any gas line changes), and possible alteration to gas pipes or inclusion of a powerpoint if you’re upgrading to an instantaneous system), and

 If you are building, eligibility, charges and planning requirements can depend on your state and whether a planning permit is required.
 In Victoria, Planning Scheme Amendment VC250 (from 1 January 2024) prevents a permit being granted to connect new dwellings, apartment developments and residential subdivisions to reticulated natural gas where a planning permit is required.
-From 1 January 2025, eligible new connections incur an upfront connection fee (currently around $2,600 for a standard connection).
+From 1 January 2026, eligible new connections incur an upfront connection fee (currently $2,660 exc GST for a standard connection).
 Check early for your address and build type.

 Comparing Gas, Electric and Solar